France City Guides Grand Est

 Spend a relaxing hour navigating the Ill River and enjoy the commentaries in 12 different languages with the use of individual headphones.
 The boats can be covered or opened up when the weather is good.

-These boat tours are proposed by Batorama.
+These boat tours are offered by Batorama.
 You will find Batorama’s docks (ticket sale and departures) at Place du Vieux Marché aux Poissons at the foot of Palais Rohan.
-You can also buy tickets at their office in Place de la Cathédrale.
+This boat tour is also included in the Strasbourg City Pass.

-Alsace’s Christmas markets are one of the top things to do in France, so if you are visiting Strasbourg in December, you cannot miss them!
+The Alsace Christmas Markets are one of the top things to do in France, so if you are visit Strasbourg in November or December, you cannot miss them!
 A visit to the Christmas markets in Alsace is both a shopping experience and a destination discovery.

 Alsace Traditional Food